Deftly/knowledge_base/Computer Science/Python/Real Python/Why Choose Python 3.md

 ## Python is Popular
 The 2022 Stack Overflow Developer Survey ranked Python as the 4th most popular and the number one most wanted technology of the year tied with Rust.
 World-class software development companies around the globe use Python every single day, below are a few notable names:
 -  Google
+- YouTube
+	- About 5 billion videos are watched on YouTube every single day and 300 hours of video are uploaded to YouTube every minute
 - Facebook
 - Instagram
 - Spotify